Frequently Asked Questions

 Do you travel to clients homes for in-person sessions?

-Yes -- there is a minimum $30 travel fee for in-home consultations.
+Sometimes (depending on availability).
+There is a minimum $50 travel fee for in-home consultations.
 Contact Marnie for more details.